linkerlin/DirectCache/README.md

 # DirectCache
-A High Speed Direct Cache
+A High Speed Direct Cache which using arrays instead of maps